CokkocZateki/Insight/docs/wiki/Source-Installation.md

 # Installation Options
 This installation guide covers installing Insight and the required packages from source.
 Binary versions and a Docker image of Insight are available.
 See [hosting Insight](https://github.com/Nathan-LS/Insight#hosting-insight) for alternative methods of hosting Insight.
 Please consider using the Docker image of Insight if you are unfamiliar with installing packages or running applications on the Python Interpreter in Linux.
-Please be aware that running Insight from source specifically requires a Python 3.6 interpreter.
+Insight now targets **Python 3.11** or newer.

 # Table of Contents
 - [Installation Options](#installation-options)